Michael-Beukman/ChislRLTrading/README.md

 This solution largely used a standard RL agent, based on the sample code provided.
 The specific changes were:
 - Use SAC instead of PPO, as it is generally high-performing in continuous control settings.
 - Train for around 60 times longer than the default code had, roughly 600000 steps.
-- Some environmental changes (as training for 12+ hours showed no improvement).
+- Some environmental changes (as training on the default environment for 12+ hours showed no improvement).
 Most of these could be achieved by having a wrapper class around the current environment, or manually altering the stable baselines code, but the easiest was just to modify the code itself.
   - Alter the reward function to optimise the Sharpe ratio directly.
   - Make the action space between -0.1 and +0.1, to constrain the agent.
   - Modify the environment to stop episodes early, as the default length was very long, leading to slow training.